 NCW hosts three writing contests each year in Short Fiction, Personal Essay, and Poetry.
 Winners receive prize money and their winning entries are published in the annual Pooled Ink anthology.

 Pooled Ink: Celebrating the 2013 NCW Contest Winners is now available!

 Get your copy on Amazon.com or buy directly from our e-store: https://www.createspace.com/4509333

-Personal Essay/Creative Nonfiction
+NOW OPEN: Personal Essay/Creative Nonfiction

 The personal essay can be in any form or style, and should be evocative, thought-provoking, and sincere--and if it's humorous too, even better.
 See below for word count and style guidelines.
 Nonfiction writer and novelist Laura Pritchett is our final judge in this category.

 Poems can be in any style, up to 250 lines.
 Submit up to three poems per entry fee in this category (see submission formatting instructions below).
 The final judge for poetry is Lisa Zimmerman.